Finally // Beautiful Stranger

-"Finally // Beautiful Stranger" (stylized in sentence case) is a song by American singer Halsey.
-It was released on December 6, 2019 through Capitol Records as the second promotional single from her third studio album, Manic (2020).
-The song was released simultaneously with the album's third promotional single "Suga's Interlude".
+"Finally // Beautiful Stranger" is a song by American singer Halsey.
+It was released through Capitol Records on December 6, 2019, alongside "Suga's Interlude" as promotional singles from Halsey's third studio album, Manic (2020).
 On January 25, 2020, Halsey performed "Finally // Beautiful Stranger" on Saturday Night Live.

 Background

 The song was announced on December 3, 2019 through social media.
 In an Instagram livestream on December 3, 2019 Halsey announced that she was releasing two new songs and a music video on Friday December 6, 2019.
 On December 5, 2019 she revealed that those two songs are "Finally // Beautiful Stranger" and "Suga's Interlude".
 Halsey described both songs as "very different [...] very dreamy stories."
 She revealed in an interview with Zane Lowe for Beats 1 that she wrote it at home in her living room at "two in the morning when I was dating Dom," thinking about the night that they met, written with just her voice and a guitar at first.
 She said that, after listening, her friends described it as "the best song I'd ever written".